Economy of Tibet: Traditional handicrafts

 The rapid economic development of the T.A.R. has brought about a revival of traditional handicrafts.
 Many Tibetans today draw a significant part of their income from selling handicraft and cultural products to tourists, or even to other Tibetans.

 Founded in 1953, the state carpet-making factory in Lhasa has turned into a modern enterprise whose products are sold in Europe, North America and South Asia.

 Tourism

+After opening up to foreign tourists in 1979, according to historian Pierre Chapoutot, the Tibet Autonomous Region received 300 visitors in 1980, 2,000 in 1984, and 28,000 in 1994.

+In the second half of the 1980s, the development of the tourism industry, according to Vegard Iversen, was hindered by the Chinese state's presence in Tibet.
+While in Nepal tourism revenues accounted for more than 24% of foreign exchange earnings between 1985 and 1990, the number of foreign tourists who visited Tibet between 1985 and 1989 totaled 23,000, compared to 273,000 in Nepal in 1991, where the industry generated 73 million US dollars.

 In recent years Tibet's tourism has expanded rapidly, especially after the completion of Qingzang Railway in July 2006.
 Tibet received 2.5 million tourists in 2006, including 150,000 foreigners.